Challenging a Personal Independence Payment (PIP) Decision - Complain about a PIP decision

 Start your complaint

-Start your complaint by contacting the Department for Work and Pensions (DWP).
+Start your complaint by contacting the Government department that is responsible for employment and welfare.
+See full definition .

 The best way to start a complaint is to write to the DWP.
 You can use the address at the top of any letter you have about your Personal Independence Payment(PIP).